GridGain-Demos/ignite-essentials-developer-training/README.md

 * Apache Maven 3.0 or later
 * Your favorite IDE, such as IntelliJ IDEA, or Eclipse, or a simple text editor.

+This project _will_ work with Java 17, but additional options need to be specified on the command-line.
+See the [Ignite documentation](https://ignite.apache.org/docs/latest/setup#running-ignite-with-java-11-or-later) for more details.
+The steps that follow assume Java 8 or 11.

 ## Clone The Project

 1. Clone the training project with Git or download it as an archive: